Advice > Product management

 3.4 Technical questions

-As a product manager, it will be important for you to understand technical concepts, be able to explain them to others in a simple manner, communicate at a high level with engineers, and be able to think like a developer.
+As a product manager at Apple, it’s important for you to understand technical concepts and explain them to others in a simple manner, communicate at a high level with engineers, and think like a developer.

-As a consequence, you'll typically need to answer one or two technical questions during your interview process.
-Apple’s technical questions will vary widely depending on what team you’re applying for and what you’ve put on your resume.
-So if you have listed technical skills on your resume, expect to be tested on them.
+To test this, interviewers will typically ask you one or two technical questions during your interview process.
+Apple’s technical questions vary widely depending on what team you’re applying for and what your resume says.
+If you list technical skills on your resume, expect to be tested on them.

 • Walk me through the components needed to build a data processing and reporting system.

-• Describe the 3 different indexes and describe the properties of each.
+• Describe the 3 different indices and describe the properties of each.
 In what situation would you want to use one over the other?

 • How would you face a technical challenge you have never encountered before?
 Describe your methodology step by step.